 Alex joined Camp Coleman in June 2011 after completing a two-year Education Fellowship at the Institute of Southern Jewish Life where she worked with synagogue religious schools across the South.
 She graduated from UCLA with a degree in Sociology and a minor in Hebrew and Jewish studies.
 Alex has worked at a variety Jewish camps through the Bureau of Jewish Education, the JCC, and the URJ.
-In addition to working full-time at Coleman, Alex is in the part-time evening program at Georgia Tech’s Scheller College of Business earning a Master’s in Business Administration with a concentration in Organizational Behavior.
+In addition to working full-time at Coleman, Alex finished the evening program at Georgia Tech’s Scheller College of Business earning a Master’s in Business Administration with concentrations in Operations Management and Strategic Sustainability.

 Lauren Gordon, Office Manager